Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 Callback triggered when the user swipes to the left.

 ::: tip Condition
-This callback is only triggered when your component is at its minimum scale and `panMode` property is set to `PanMode.CLAMP` (default value).
+This callback is only triggered when `panMode` property is set to `PanMode.CLAMP` (default value) and the left edge of your component is in contact with the left edge of its enclosing container.
 :::

 ### onPanStart